octopus-network/octopus-docs/src/en/octopus/overview.md

 ### Validator

-Octopus Validators provide security to a Appchain by staking OCT tokens on Octopus Relay and [running validator](../validator/guide.md) nodes for this Appchain.
+Octopus Validators provide security to an Appchain by staking OCT tokens on Octopus Relay and [running validator](../validator/guide.md) nodes for this Appchain.

 All validator nodes for one Appchain will form a quorum to reach consensus on block production.
 They will be rewarded by Appchain native token issuing, and malicious actors will be slashed